gear-foundation/academy/docs/21-program-factory/coding.md

 }
 ```

-As you can see, the Escrow contract will interact with Buyer and Seller through Escrow Factory contract, meaning the Escrow Factory contract will send messages to the Escrow contract.
+From our code above, the Escrow contract will interact with the buyer and seller through the Escrow Factory contract, meaning the Escrow Factory contract will send messages to the Escrow contract.

+Here's how we'll go about it.

-Firstly, we have to define an `io` crate for the Escrow contract.
-Then we’ll modify the structure of incoming messages and Escrow methods.
+First, we'll define an `io` crate for the Escrow contract.
+Then we'll modify the structure of incoming messages and Escrow methods.

 Try to change it yourself and then compare it with the correct implementation.

-After that, we’ll define Loan Factory methods and write the `handle` function:
+After, we'll define Loan Factory methods and write the `handle` function:

 ```rust
 impl EscrowFactory {